SebRincon/uni/README.md

 -   **Date and Time Formatting**: Formatting timestamps and display them in a user-friendly manner, such as relative time (e.g., "5 minutes ago").
 -   **Deleting**: Users can delete their own tweets, replies and retweets.
 Also unlike tweets.
 -   Dark and Light mode.
--   Optimistic updates on likes, retweets, followings and so on.
+-   Optimistic updates on likes, retweets, and friend actions.
 -   Full-Stack Next.js (13+) App directory advantages.
 -   Responsive design.